JoshKesling/simple-cms/README.md

 # README

+** This is a work-in-progress and this README will be updated as the project progresses. **

+This is a basic Content Management System created by following Kevin Skoglund's Ruby on Rails course.
+It will differ in that the course uses MYSQL and this project will use PostgreSQL.

+Ruby 2.4.2
+Rails 5.1.4
+PostgreSQL 9.5.10

+** To be completed later **
-This README would normally document whatever steps are necessary to get the application up and running.
+#This README would normally document whatever steps are necessary to get the

-Things you may want to cover:
+#Things you may want to cover:

-* Ruby version

-* System dependencies
+#* System dependencies

-* Configuration
+#* Configuration

-* Database creation
+#* Database creation

-* Database initialization
+#* Database initialization

-* How to run the test suite
+#* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+#* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+#* Deployment instructions

-* ...